EnslavedEagle/black-company-recruitment-task/readme.md

 - Added `Randoms` component that appends a list of random numbers fetched from `GET /random-numbers`
     - it uses `document.createDocumentFragment` which is [significantly faster](https://jsperf.com/appendchild-vs-documentfragment-vs-innerhtml/18) than direct creation and appending
 - Refactored `main.js` for easier Component initialization
-- Refactored `components/ranking.components.js` to use arrow more of the beautiful ES6 syntax and the `document.createDocumentFragment` technique
+- Refactored `components/ranking.components.js` to use the beautiful ES6 syntax, and updated the `render()` method with the `document.createDocumentFragment` technique
-- Added a parameter to `Randoms` constructor allowing it to communicate with `Ranking` component for it to use (Dependency Injection technique)
+- Added a parameter to `Randoms` constructor allowing it to communicate with `Ranking` component (dependency injection techique)
 - Added `times` property to numbers list in `Ranking` component
 - Added `newNumbers` method to `Ranking` prototype, allowing it to retrieve new numbers from outside (like `Randoms` instance).
 It:
     - checks up which numbers have been shown and how many times,